 Students in enrolled schools can receive lists of words to study from Scripps.
 Merriam-Webster also provides study helps.
 Of course,students must study the spellings of words.
 But it is also very helpful to learn definitions, pronunciations, parts of speech and etymologies of words.
 That's a lot of work!

-Many students study straight from Third New International Dictionary of the English Language, the official dictionary used by Scripps.
+Many students study straight from the Third New International Dictionary of the English Language, the official dictionary used by Scripps.
 They also read good books to learn new words.
 They often keep a special list of their own interesting words to memorize.